Installation

 Thank you for considering Adaptyst!
 Please note that the current version is in an early development phase, which means that updates are deployed often and bugs are to be expected.
 Your feedback is very welcome as it will help guide our development efforts.

-To benefit fully from Adaptyst, we recommend setting up both utilities.
-The installation instructions are here: Adaptyst and Adaptyst Analyser.
+The installation instructions for both utilities are here: Adaptyst and Adaptyst Analyser.

 Adaptyst